 Designing for the most difficult user forces you to think about constraints.
 Designing for these constraints can actually increase usability for a larger user base.
 Ironically, more than if you had designed for an average user.

 5. Implement or Execute

-Implement or execute – a mistake many business make is that they want to see the ROI (return on investment) before they have even created the innovative product or service.
+Implement or execute – a mistake many businesses make is that they want to see the ROI (return on investment) before they have even created an innovative product or service.
 “Show us the money!
 Show us the ROI!” they scream.
 These sorts of businesses make fatal innovation errors.
 Rather, create first and then work out the ROI.

-Having said this, you often see DT fail, because teams tend to end the process at the prototyping phase.
+Having said this, you often see design thinking fail, because teams tend to end the process at the prototyping phase.
 Once you have your final prototype, you then move to the business case and business plan.

 6. The Embedding of Design Thinking